NuGet/docs.microsoft.com-nuget/docs/create-packages/Creating-a-Package.md

 ### From a convention-based working directory

-Because a NuGet package is just a ZIP file that's been renamed with the `.nupkg` extension, its often easiest to create the folder structure you want on your local file system, then create the `.nuspec` file directly from that structure.
-The `nuget pack` command then automatically adds all files in that folder structure (excluding any folders that begin with `.`, allowing you keep private files in the same structure).
+Because a NuGet package is just a ZIP file that's been renamed with the `.nupkg` extension, it's often easiest to create the folder structure you want on your local file system, then create the `.nuspec` file directly from that structure.
+The `nuget pack` command then automatically adds all files in that folder structure (excluding any folders that begin with `.`, allowing you to keep private files in the same structure).

 The advantage to this approach is that you don't need to specify in the manifest which files you want to include in the package (as explained later in this topic).
 You can simply have your build process produce the exact folder structure that goes into the package, and you can easily include other files that might not be part of a project otherwise: